TGA-Stock/NewBlack/NB_Task 2_Technical.md

 }
 ```

 >**Note:** Changing the value of `CopyToParentProductPropertyTypeID` for an existing property type affects ONLY products provided in the same request.
-To apply changes to all products, use the `ComposeProducts` service for a full recompose.
+To apply changes to all products, use the `ComposeProducts` service.

 ### Including content of children to parents/siblings

 This feature enhances display capabilities by allowing child or sibling content to be included in the parent product.
-While the previous feature focuses on filtering and aggregation, this functionality is purely for display purposes.
+While the previous feature focuses on filtering and aggregation, this functionality is for display purposes.

 #### Configuration